 the student MUST quarantine at home for 14 days.

 • Families with students who are close contacts will likely get a call from the County of San Diego to confirm a student was a close contact and may provide more restrictive guidance on what the modified quarantine requires outside of the school campus.

 ALL SYMPTOMATIC CASES

 - Any student (vaccinated or unvaccinated) having any symptoms should remain at home until the symptoms improve.
-If the symptoms are related to COVID-19, a negative COVID-19 PCR test AND improved symptoms are required prior to return to school; OR the student may remain at home for 10 days
+If students are sent to school with symptoms or develop them while on campus, parents will be called to pick up student.
+The students may not remain in the classroom with symptoms. f the symptoms are related to COVID-19, a negative COVID-19 PCR test AND improved symptoms are required prior to return to school; OR the student may remain at home for 10 days.

 Kudos to our counselor's for creating this space for our school community!